hechtus/squeezebox-googlemusic/README.md

 1. Go to the plug-in settings page and set your Google username and password for the Google Music plug-in.

-2. The mobile device ID is a 16-digit hexadecimal string (without the '0x' prefix) identifying the Android device you must already have registered for Google Play Music.
-You can obtain this ID by dialing `*#*#8255#*#*` on your phone (see the aid) or using this [App](https://play.google.com/store/apps/details?id=com.evozi.deviceid) (see the Google Service Framework ID Key).
+1. The mobile device ID is a 16-digit hexadecimal string (without the '0x' prefix) identifying the Android or iOS device you must already have registered for Google Play Music.
+On Android you can obtain this ID by dialing `*#*#8255#*#*` on your phone (see the aid) or using this [App](https://play.google.com/store/apps/details?id=com.evozi.deviceid) (see the Google Service Framework ID Key).
 You may also use the script `mobile_devices.py` to list all registered devices.
-If your Android device is already registered, you should leave the field `Mobile Device ID` empty.
+If your Android or iOS device is already registered, you may leave the field `Mobile Device ID` empty.
 It will be filled in automatically after setting the username and password.

+   **Note**: A registered PC MAC address will not work as a mobile
+     device ID.

-3. Enable All Access if you want.
+1. Enable All Access if you have an All Access subscription.

-4. You will find the plug-in in the 'My Apps' section of the squeezebox menu.
+1. You will find the plug-in in the 'My Apps' section of the squeezebox menu.

 Project resources